 Where did the stories come from?
-I tried to remember the years of my childhood when I’d come to her and Pawpaw’s house after school to do my homework while she watched her stories.
+I tried to remember the years of my childhood when I’d come to her and Pawpaw’s house after school to do my homework while she watched her soap operas.
 Many of those characters died mysteriously; crashed off cliffs on motorcycles, shot by evil twin siblings, cursed by witches to other dimensions, buried alive.
-I scrounged my memory for scenes reminiscent of Andrew, Burt, Carl, Deek, or Elliot’s deaths.
+I searched my memory for scenes reminiscent of Andrew, Burt, Carl, Deek, or Elliot’s deaths.
 Was there a winded jazz musician on All My Children?
 Maybe an inattentive mechanic on One Life to Live?
 General Hospital was sure to have had a patient with bulimia checked into a room.
 No soap opera was without at least one emotionally unstable character, contemplating suicide, but nothing rang a bell.
 The fork in the outlet trick—I’ve seen that done on America’s Funniest Home Videos, or World’s Dumbest.
 A silly prank gone horribly wrong, but no one was seriously hurt, right?
 They wouldn’t show that on TV, would they?

 Finally the woman with the eight-year-old hair style spoke.
 “I don’t remember that at all.”

 “What don’t you remember, Tammy?”
 Grandma asked.

 “Any of it.
 You never married a man named Elliot.”

 I surprised myself at how quickly I laughed.
 Elliot was probably the most believable of all her husbands, if not for the simple fact that his story was so similar to Pawpaw’s.